srinivasan143de/n8n_50-50_challenge/README.md

 [View Workflow](https://github.com/SaiAkhil066/n8n_50-50_challenge/blob/main/Day2_Social_media_Multi_Posting_.json)

 ### ✅ Day 3: AI Invoice Processor.
 **Problem:** So I'm staring at a stack of invoices thinking about manually typing all that data into Excel.
-**Solution:** Built an automation that reads invoices (PDF or text) and dumps everything straight into Google Sheets
+**Solution:** Built an automation that reads invoices (PDF or text) and dumps everything straight into Google Sheets.
 **Time Saved:** Hell lot of time daily (can't be specific with the time)

 [View Workflow](https://github.com/SaiAkhil066/n8n_50-50_challenge/blob/main/Day3_AI_Invoice_Processor.json)